donfig package¶

 This function will recursively search through any nested dictionaries and/or lists.

-Parameters: config (dict, iterable, or str) – Input object to search for environment variables Returns: config Return type: same type as input Examples
+config (dict, iterable, or str) – Input object to search for environment variables

 This prefers the values in the latter dictionaries to those in the former